Vidito/vidinlp/README.md

 # VidiNLP

 VidiNLP is a simple, modern, and fast NLP library built on top of spaCy.
-It provides easy-to-use functions for common NLP tasks such as tokenization, lemmatization, n-gram extraction, sentiment analysis, text cleaning, keyword extraction, emotion analysis, topic modelling, document similarity.
+It also uses Gensim for Topic Modelling, and Vader for sentiment analysis.
+VidiNLP provides easy-to-use functions for common NLP tasks such as

+- Tokenization
+- Lemmatization
+- n-gram extraction
+- Sentiment analysis
+- Aspect based sentment analysis
+- Text cleaning
+- Keyword extraction
+- Emotion analysis
+- Topic modelling
+- Document similarity

 VidiNLP was built by Dr. Vahid Niamadpour, an applied linguist based in Norway, as a hobby.